Can You, Or Should You, Borrow?

-Before you apply for a mortgage there are a number of things you need to consider.
+Before you apply for a home loan, there are a number of things you need to consider.

 Setting up a home loan can be quite expensive and there are many costs related to the purchase.